 Detection systems like Cloud IDS are deployed as endpoints to each region that an organization wants to monitor.
 Similar to traditional on-premise IDS systems, these endpoints can perform threat detection analysis on mirrored traffic and generate logs that can be forwarded to a cloud SIEM.

 Cloud providers also integrate with monitoring platforms like Datadog to give organizations a comprehensive view into network traffic and activity logs via network performance monitoring and cloud SIEM tools.
 Datadog NPM, for instance, allows organizations to map the flow of traffic in and out of their entire network and quickly surface unusual behavior, such as a sudden surge of requests for a particular perimeter device.
 Elevated levels of inbound traffic, as seen in the following screenshot, could indicate that a threat actor is attempting to flood an entry point along a network’s perimeter with connection requests in order to limit its ability to process legitimate ones.

 Datadog Cloud SIEM takes this visibility a step further by aggregating and analyzing all related log data in order to confirm the source of this activity.
 For example, Cloud SIEM can help organizations determine if the account initiating these requests is compromised, which would require immediate intervention before an attacker gains access to other resources.

 In this post, we discussed the importance of defining and securing the network boundaries of cloud-native infrastructure.
 Cloud environments have a large and ever-changing attack surface, but there are some best practices that organizations can implement to ensure that they can reliably manage the flow of traffic while preventing external threats.
-In Part 2 of this series, we’ll take cloud security a step further by looking at how to manage and protect connected devices, such as laptops and phones.
+In Part 2 of this series, we’ll take cloud security a step further by looking at how to manage and protect connected devices.
 To learn more about Datadog’s security offerings, check out our documentation, or you can sign up for a 14-day free trial today.